Synopsys, Inc. (SNPS) Q4 2020 Results - Earnings Call Transcript

 Joe Vruwink

-And then it's a really strong improvement and backlog at year end.
-Nice to see a re-acceleration.
+And then it's a really strong improvement in backlog at year end.
+Nice to see the acceleration.
 I'm wondering if you could maybe help decompose some of the bigger contributors, I'm sure there is quite a bit contributing, but if I kind of step back and thank it probably helps the broader environment seems to be improving now and in terms of R&D activity accelerating until next year.
 So I'm sure that helps across the portfolio.

 But in terms of any of the individual product contributors, is it really just increased momentum behind or some of the things you called out in your prepared remarks.
-So things like Fusion and Verification can tell you; anything else you maybe point to as being also extra good here at year-end?
+So things like Fusion and Verification continuum, anything else you maybe point to as being also extra good here at year-end?

 Aart de Geus

 Sure.
-Well, if I were to find a common denominator among all of those things.
-It is the adoption of advanced technologies and the reason for that is that the race is so much on in everything that has to do with big data be it from transport to storage and of course, especially to computation i.e., various forms of machine learning et cetera that people want to adopt the most advanced technologies.
+Well, if I were to find a common denominator among all of those things it is the adoption of advanced technologies and the reason for that is that the race is so much on in everything that has to do with big data be it from transport to storage and of course, especially to computation i.e., various forms of machine learning et cetera that people want to adopt the most advanced technologies.

-In order to do that, they really needs to have the most advanced tools and Fusion Compiler is really doing terrifically well.
+In order to do that, they really need to have the most advanced tools and Fusion Compiler is really doing terrifically well.
 We can see the benefits, our customers see that and it's in broad deployment.
 But the other thing is the building blocks and the building blocks are IP blocks and those IP blocks with the advanced nodes are becoming more and more difficult to do for many of our customers or just economically, not all that viable if they do it themselves.

 And we are absolutely ready for the most advanced nodes as they come out and so those are the areas that stand out.
-The last one I would just highlight is that with all these systems that use more and more and more transistors these transistors have one key mission in life, which is have software run on it, and so the intersection between hardware and software, which we often refer to as prototyping overall is also very healthy.
+The last one I would just highlight is that with all these systems that use more and more and more transistors these transistors have one mission in life, which is have software run on it, and so the intersection between hardware and software, which we often refer to as prototyping overall is also very healthy.

 Trac Pham